 NC Campus Compact member campuses may apply with a community partner OR non-profit organizations or governmental agencies may apply in partnership with a member campus partner.
 In the 2017-2020 grant cycle, we are planning to work exclusively with afterschool programs that primarily serve low-income children.

 If our site currently hosts a VISTA, do we need to re-apply?

 VISTA projects typically span 3 years.
 In years 2 & 3, host sites may submit a continuation application.
-At the end of year 3, the VISTA resource will be phased out, or the host site may submit a new application proposing a different project.
-Receiving a VISTA in any year does not oblige a host site to seek a VISTA in subsequent years, nor does granting a VISTA in any year oblige Campus Compact to award a VISTA placement in future years.
+At the end of year 3, the VISTA resource will be phased out.
+Receiving a VISTA in any year does not oblige a host site to seek a VISTA in subsequent years, nor does granting a VISTA in any year oblige Campus Compact to award VISTA placement in future years.

 How long can a VISTA member serve?

-NC Campus Compact VISTAs serve a one-year term that runs August - August.
-Members may re-enroll as a VISTA (at the same or different host site) for up to 5 years, but may only take 2 education awards.
+NC Campus Compact VISTAs serve a one-year term (365 days).
+Individuals may re-enroll with site and NC Campus Compact approval.
+Individuals may serve as a VISTA for up to 5 years, but may only take 2 full education awards.

 How much does it cost to host a VISTA?

-For more information about hosting an NC Campus Compact VISTA, contact Chad Fogleman, Program Coordinator, 336-278-7197.
+For more information about hosting an NC Campus Compact VISTA, contact the VISTA Program Coordinator or call 336-278-7278.